-Type & Design PRINTING: Good Printers EDITORIAL OFFICE: 703-684-1446 ext.
-236 FAX: 703-549-2772

-E-MAIL: steve@appa.org, medea@appa.org
+Type & Design PRINTING: Good Printers EDITORIAL OFFICE 703-684-1446 ext.
+236 FAX: 703-549-2772 E-MAIL: steve@appa.org, medea@appa.org

-Facilities Manager (ISSN 0882-7249) is published quarterly (January, April, July, October) by APPA: The Association of Higher Education Facilities Officers, 1643 Prince Street, Alexandria, Virginia 22314-2818.
+Facilities Manager (ISSN 0882-7249) is published Tachines Manager (1550 1556-7249) is published quarterly (January, April, July, October) by APPA: The Association of Higher Education Facilities Officers, 1643 Prince Street, Alexandria, Virginia 22314-2818.
 Editorial contributions are welcome and should be sent to this address

 Of APPA's annual membership dues, \$40 pays for the subscription to Facilities Manager and Inside APPA.
 Additional annual subscriptions for both periodicals cost \$48 (\$60 for non-U.S addresses).
-For information on rates and deadlines for display and classified advertising, telephone 703-684-1446 ext.
+For information on rates and deadlinesfor display and classified advertising, telephone 703-684-1446 ext.
 237.

-Copyright @ 1996 by APPA: The Association of Higher Education Facilities Officers.
+Copyright © 1996 by APPA.
+The Association of Higher Education Facilities Officers.
 Contents may not be reprinted or reproduced in any form without written permission.
 The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
-Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.
+Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association pace management is one tricky subject.
+Just as "facilities management" once was seen simplistically as furniture inventory and placement, space management has evolved to meaning much more than simply counting your campus' square footage and knowing where to place that "surprise" new course offering or faculty office.

-POSTMASTER: Send address changes to Facilities Manager, 1643 Prince Street, Alexandria, VA 22314-2818.
+POSTMASTER: Send address changes to Facilities Manager, 1643 Prince Street, Alexandria.
+VA 22314-2818.